Types of Small Claims Cases

-The plaintiff’s demand for money cannot exceed $10,000.
+A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+Small claims parties can only recover money.
 The court has no authority to issue an injunctive or equitable award.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-This type of relief would be injunctive relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This would be called injunctive relief.

 Clerk’s Role in Small Claims Court Actions

 The clerk at the courthouse can be an excellent resource for your case.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Hockley County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
 Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.